amancevice/dip/README.md

 ## Configuration

-The default configuration can be viewed using the `dip config show` command:
+The default configuration can be viewed using the `dip config` command:

 ```json
 {